mendix/ListenListviewSetter/README.md

 # ListenListviewSetter widget

-A very easy way of making sure that a listview - that is used in a listen-to construction - sets its first list element on a "selected" state when the page is loaded.
+[DEPRECATED*] A very easy way of making sure that a listview - that is used in a listen-to construction - sets its first list element on a "selected" state when the page is loaded.
 Making sure that the users of the application get the correct feedback.

+* Starting from Mendix version 7.22 this widget is no longer needed.
+The selections will be done for you by the platform widget out of the box.

 ## Contributing